Paleontology in Georgia (U.S. state): History

-Since the start of the Industrial Revolution, coal mining in Georgia has led to many Carboniferous-aged fossil trackway discoveries.
+Since the start of the Industrial Revolution, coal mining in Georgia has led to many Carboniferous fossil trackway discoveries.
 These discoveries frequently occur when the excavation of coal mines removes the rock underlying the trackway, leaving it exposed on the tunnel's ceiling.
 Several significant paleontological events occurred during the early 1960s.
 In 1961, unusually large blastoids were found near the state's border with Alabama on a Floyd County farm.
 In the fall of 1963, Warren Moore and his family discovered some fossil bones and molluscs in a limestone quarry at Ladds, in Bartow County.
 They reported their find to Shorter College.
 It turned out that the Moores had discovered an entirely new source of Pleistocene fossils.
 Shorter College collaborated with the Smithsonian on an excavation.
 The Moores themselves remained very active participants in uncovering the fossils, among others like local public school teachers, and the staff and students of Shorter College.
 The dig uncovered about forty different kinds of vertebrate animals.
 A notable discovery was a new kind of large fossil chipmunk called Tamias aristus, which is related to a previously documented Georgian species.